goharbor/harbor-operator/docs/LCM/backup-minio-data.md

 # Backup Minio data

-Documentation shown here guides you how to backup the Minio data.
+Documentation shown here guides you how to backup the `Minio` data.

+>NOTES: The document shown here is for reference only, you can also look for other available data backup alternatives based on your real case.

 ## Prerequisites